Teaching & Learning

-Students are at the heart of our teaching practice at Hillcrest Christian College and therefore our focus as a college is on developing a framework based on strong research that supports teachers to make tangible improvements in our students’ learning.
+Students are at the heart of our teaching practice at Hillcrest Christian College, and so our focus is on applying a robust, research-based framework that supports teachers to make ongoing improvements in our students’ learning.
 The strongest influence for improving student learning is what occurs in the classroom; the pedagogy that is being used.
 Simply speaking pedagogy is the method and practice of teaching.

-Our new Layers of Learning Pedagogical Framework has been developed to provide context, a common language and mutual direction to support pedagogical growth and development of Hillcrest Educators while reflecting the values and beliefs that we hold closely as a Christian College.
-Simply stated, it is designed to describe what effective teaching and learning ‘looks like’ in a Hillcrest classroom.
+Our new Layers of Learning Pedagogical Framework has been developed to provide a mutual direction that supports pedagogical growth, and development for our educators, while reflecting the values that we hold closely as a Christian College.
+Simply stated, our Framework describes what effective teaching and learning should look like in a Hillcrest classroom.

-Six important ‘Layers’ have been developed along with elaborations, examples of practice and reflective questions.
-These layers are fundamental to learning, and therefore provide a basis for effective pedagogy.
+Six ‘Layers’ have been developed within our Framework, with elaborations, examples of practice, and reflective questions.
+These layers are fundamental to learning, and provide the basis for effective pedagogy.
 The acronym PEARLS represents each layer of learning in the Framework.